jeremy-rifkin/cpptrace/README.md

 ![Inlining](res/inlining.png)

-Cpptrace provides access to resolved stack traces as well as lightweight raw traces (just addresses) that can be resolved later:
+Cpptrace provides access to resolved stack traces as well as fast and lightweight raw traces (just addresses) that can be resolved later:

 ```cpp
 const auto raw_trace = cpptrace::generate_raw_trace();